When Children Should be Handwashing in Schools

 When it came to perceptions of their child’s handwashing behavior, most parents reported always making their child wash their hands at home before eating meals but said their child forgets to wash at other recommended times.
 A staggering 28% said that their child doesn’t use the bathroom at school due to a lack of cleanliness.

-Pitfalls and recommendations for handwashing at school
+Pitfalls and recommendations for handwashing in schools

 As the survey findings prove, there are various pitfalls regarding hand hygiene and school health.
 Among the most prominent are: